shortbloke/home_assistant_config/README.md

    - Device: Internal Temperature and Humidity monitors [WH5](http://www.ebay.co.uk/itm/Extra-Sensor-for-Weather-Station-with-temp-humidity-f-cast-base-Baro-press/261788376051)
      - Note: Temperature readings from WH5 are 40 DegC higher than they should be.
 This can be corrected by use of a template i.e. `value_template: '{{ (states.sensor.temp_humid_1_temperature.attributes["Temperature"] | float - 40) | round(1) }}'`
      - Research page: [Glen Pitt-Pladdy Blog](https://www.pitt-pladdy.com/blog/_20131228-233456_0000_Imagintronix_Temperature_Humidity_Sensor_Protocol_WH15B_for_WH1400_/)
-   - Device: External Temperature and Humidty sensor, Oregon THGN132N
+   - Device: External Temperature and Humidity sensor, Oregon THGN132N
      - Note: Seems to work well, no special template required.
  - HP ILO sensor information
    - Home Assistant Component: [HP_ilo](https://home-assistant.io/components/sensor.hp_ilo/)
    - Provides: Sensor information for HP Servers with ILO such as overall health, temperature at specific points in the chassis.

 ### Software sensors
- - [Sun](https://home-assistant.io/components/sun/) - Provides details on sun posistion, enabling automation to be triggered, e.g. at dusk and dawn.
+ - [Sun](https://home-assistant.io/components/sun/) - Provides details on sun position, enabling automation to be triggered, e.g. at dusk and dawn.
  - [Moon](https://home-assistant.io/components/sensor.moon/) - Provides details on the phase of the moon.
  - [System Monitor](https://home-assistant.io/components/sensor.systemmonitor/) - Provides information on the host system Home Assistant is running on.
- - [Home Assisatnt SSL Certificate Expiry Checking](https://home-assistant.io/docs/ecosystem/certificates/lets_encrypt/#7---set-up-a-sensor-to-monitor-the-expiry-date-of-the-certificate) - Provides a sensor to show the number of days until the current certificate in use expires.
-So that it can be renewed before it expirs.
+ - [Home Assistant SSL Certificate Expiry Checking](https://home-assistant.io/docs/ecosystem/certificates/lets_encrypt/#7---set-up-a-sensor-to-monitor-the-expiry-date-of-the-certificate) - Provides a sensor to show the number of days until the current certificate in use expires.
+So that it can be renewed before it expires.

 ### Location Tracking
  - iOS App - [Home Assistant App](https://itunes.apple.com/us/app/home-assistant-open-source-home-automation/id1099568401)